-These are just a few of the awesome activities our adult campers will get to do while attending our summer camp programs!
+These are just a few of the awesome activities our adult campers will get to do while attending our camp programs!

 Our handicap accessible archery range, and trained instructors make archery possible for adults with any number of intellectual and physical disabilities.
 Our blind campers often turn out to be our best archers!